Florida Hurricane Preparedness | East Ridge at Cutler Bay

 Plans for Sheltering in Place

 If you plan on sheltering where you are, make sure you have all the supplies needed to protect your home.
-Ensure that your home’s exterior is strong, and check with your homeowners insurance if floods are covered.
+Ensure that your home’s exterior is strong, and check with your homeowners insurance to see whether floods are covered.
 If floods are not covered, consider purchasing a flood insurance policy.

 In the event a hurricane is nearing, make sure your car’s gas tank is full and begin the process of securing your home.
 Protect windows, exterior doors and garage doors, and check that your generator works properly.